WITH “GRAND RE-OPENING”, MILLBROOK MEADOW

 He gathered others to his cause.
 John led the charge to obtain private and Town funding, and now the project is nearing completion.

 John's widow, Barbara, has been an amazing leader, helping to ensure John's dream.
 With her love of and expertise with plants and trees, she has been a dynamic force.
-She has led the charge to provide a spectacular granite whale sculpture and a fine playground.
+She has led the charge to provide a spectacular granite whale sculpture, a fine playground, a Long Stone Sitting Wall and soon, a restored stairway from Meadow to Pond, with iron handrail.

 Project Manager: Laura Hallowell is the whirlwind who has been the Conservancy's Project Manager through a winter of dredging the Mill Pond, a winter of building and restoring our Meadow, and now its completion.
 She's also part of the Rockport Garden Club team attacking the plots of Knotweed that pop up around Town.
 They've done a super job of dealing with the knotweed infestation around the Mill Pond.
 We cut the weed, and a contractor comes to pick it up and carry it to Franklin Park Zoo, where the gorillas, giraffes and zebras enjoy it!